 Featured Speakers (in order of appearance)

-Onsite tours: A behind-the-scenes look at the museum’s collection storage and flag vault, a guided tour of the White House of the Confederacy, tour of Tredegar Iron Works and Brown’s Island.
+Onsite tours: A behind-the-scenes look at the museum’s collection storage and flag vault, a guided tour of the White House of the Confederacy, and an exploration of Brown's Island.

 For more information, please contact: